agamagtdM10102148/commercialization-public/manufacture/desktop/pbr-faq.md

 <td align="left">Updates are always restored during recovery.
 DISM.exe’s /Cleanup-Image command with the /StartComponentCleanup and /ResetBase options are no longer required to mark all installed OS updates as permanent</td>
 </tr>
 <tr class="even">
-<td align="left">I have files that need to be persisted/restored when Reset your PC and Refresh your PC are performed, but I don’t want to capture them using ScanState.
+<td align="left">I have files that need to be persisted/restored when Remove everything and Keep my files are performed, but I don’t want to capture them using ScanState.
 Where should I put these files?</td>
-<td align="left">All contents under C:\Recovery\OEM are left unmodified during Reset your PC and Refresh your PC.
+<td align="left">All contents under C:\Recovery\OEM are left unmodified during Remove everything and Keep my files.
 However, it should be noted that these contents will also be backed up onto the USB recovery media when using the Create a recovery drive utility.</td>
 </tr>
 <tr class="odd">
-<td align="left">I can’t find the Refresh your PC option in Settings or Windows RE anymore.
+<td align="left">I can’t find the Keep my files option in Settings or Windows RE anymore.
 Where did the feature go?</td>
-<td align="left">Both Refresh your PC and Reset your PC are now part of the same user experience, under the Reset this PC option in Settings and in Windows RE.
+<td align="left">Both Keep my files and Remove everything are now part of the same user experience, under the Reset this PC option in Settings and in Windows RE.
 When you launch the Reset this PC experience, you’ll see additional options:
 <ul>
-<li><strong>Keep my files</strong> – This initiates the Refresh your PC feature.</li>
+<li><strong>Keep my files</strong> – This initiates the Keep my files feature.</li>
-<li><strong>Remove everything</strong> – This initiates the Reset your PC feature.</li>
+<li><strong>Remove everything</strong> – This initiates the Remove everything feature.</li>
 <li><strong>Restore factory settings</strong> – On PCs upgraded from Windows 8/8.1, this initiates factory recovery using the existing recovery image.</li>
 </ul></td>
 </tr>